davidKolesar/C-Programming-Curriculum/README.md

 Q. **What's is the purpose of a file with the extension ".o" or ".obj" in a C program?**

 Q. **Draw a graph of the C compilation model.**

+Q. **Who created the C programming language?.
+Where did he work?
+What was the year?**

 **Define:**